 The next on-ear headset I was impressed with was the corded Logitech H390 model with the unidirectional noise-canceling boom mic.
 The headband is adjustable for different head sizes, with slight padding on the bottom side of the band.
 Meanwhile, the sides of the headband slope towards the speakers which have thicker cushioning.

-Unlike with the previous device, the shape of the headphones is pretty much set.
-So you won’t be able to collapse the device and stuff it in your bag.
+The shape of the headphones is pretty much set, so you won’t be able to collapse the device and stuff it in your bag.
 Additionally, the design of the model will tell you which way you’re supposed to wear them.
 That much will be evident in the position of the noise-canceling mic, which comes down from the left speaker and reaches all the way to the front of your mouth.

 - Corded on-ear headset